jorabin/KeePassJava2/readme.md

 - Read and write KeePass 2.x format
 - Keepass 2.x Password and Keyfile Credentials
-- Read KeePass 1.x format
+- Read KeePass 1.x format (Rijndael only)
+- *No* requirement for JCE Policy Files
 - Interfaces for Database, Group and Entry allow compatible addition of other formats

-It is licensed under the Apache 2 License and is currently in a pre-release stage of development, **you are especially warned to take care when using it**.
+It is licensed under the Apache 2 License and is currently usable.

     The work is provided on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or